 The second year of the curriculum continues with a series of multidisciplinary rotations of case-based, small group learning units that emphasize the basic sciences in a clinical context.
 About half of students' scheduled time is spent in clinical activities during the second year.

 The third year consists of a series of multidisciplinary clinical rotations, with emphasis on both hospital-based and ambulatory practice.
-These activities will take place at various locations throughout the state.
+These activities take place at various locations throughout the state.
 Basic sciences continue to be integrated throughout the third year as students are working with patients.

 The fourth year is comprised of over 200 elective courses designed to help students with final preparations for residency.
 Special emphases include primary care, rural care, surgical specialties, emergency medicine and research.
 Basic sciences again are emphasized as a part of patient care.